Diff-Instruct++: Training One-step Text-to-image Generator Model to Align with Human Preferences: Experiments

 Despite the alignment training stage, the generator model still makes simple mistakes occasionally.
 Figure \ref{fig:badcase} shows some bad generation cases that we picked with multiple generation trails. \textbf{(1)} The Aligned Model Still Misunderstands the Input Prompt.
 As the leftmost three images of Figure \ref{fig:badcase} show, the generated images ignore the concept of \emph{pear earrings}, the \emph{battling in a coffee cup}, and the \emph{car playing} football.
 However, we find such a mistake happens only occasionally. \textbf{(2)} The Generator Sometimes Generates Bad Human Faces and Hands.
 Please see the fourth and fifth images of Figure \ref{fig:badcase}.
 The face of the generated lady in the fourth image is not satisfying with blurred eyes and mouth.
 In the fifth image, the generated Iron Man character has multiple hands. \textbf{(3)} Sometimes The aligned model Still Can not Count Correctly.
 For instance, in the rightmost image, the prompt asks the model to generate \emph{a birthday cake}, however, the model generates two cakes with one near and another lying far away.
+Besides, as Figure \ref{fig:qualitative} shows, very strong explicit reward scales lead the image to be very colorful with vivid details.
+This may cause generated images to look more like paintings instead of realistic photos.
+Therefore, we suggest researchers carefully choose the explicit reward scales according to their alignment purpose when using Diff-Instruct++.}